DFHack/dfhack/Readme.rst

                           to make them stand out more in the list.

                           .. image:: images/tweak-mil-color.png

-:military-training: Speeds up melee squad training by removing an almost certainly
-                    unintended inverse dependency of training speed on unit count (i.e. the more units you have, the slower it becomes), and making the units spar more.

-:hive-crash: The hive code crashes if there are ungathered products in a hive without bees (bug 6368).
-             This tweak prevents it by auto-gathering the products if this happens.

 :craft-age-wear: Fixes the behavior of crafted items wearing out over time (bug 6003).
                  With this tweak, items made from cloth and leather will gain a level of wear every 20 years.